10 Things You Should Never Pack in Your Checked Bag

 There’s always a chance that your suitcase could get damaged en route, too.
 If a busted zipper befalls your bag, any packed cash will be easy pickins for thieves.

 Take it from the TSA.
 A representative from the agency offered this advice for flyers: “Electronics … should be packed in carry-on luggage because they are typically fragile, expensive, and more prone to breaking if transported in checked baggage.”
 The threat to your electronics is two-fold: you need to protect your devices from burglary (see above) as well as breakage.
 No matter how many beach towels you’ve wrapped around your laptop, it’s still at the mercy of baggage handlers and bumpy flights while in transit.

 The TSA has a handy checklist of prohibited items on its website.
 Some of the objects on the list are as obscure as they are obvious: gun powder, hand grenades, tear gas, vehicle airbags (packed to protect a checked laptop, perhaps?).
-But items of note include lighters, matches, and flammable objects, which anyone going on a camping trip (or travelers who smoke) might need to pack.
+But items of note include lighters, matches, and flammable objects, which anyone going on a camping trip (or with a naughty smoking habit) might need to pack.

 Lighters without fuel may be packed in checked luggage.
 However, lighters with fuel may only be packed in checked luggage if they’re in a Department of Transportation-approved case; an example of this is the Zippo Air Case.
 Matches are prohibited in checked baggage, and flammable items, such as paint or liquid fuel, should be avoided as well.